ProjetsPL/treehouse-theme/us/_posts/2020-01-29-is-a-hanging-chair-a-good-idea-hanging-chair-types.md

 description: Hanging chair is a popular piece of furniture.
 It fits almost any interior design.
 This comfortable element is appreciated both by children and adults.
 image: "/uploads/fotel-wiszacy.jpg"

----
+promoted: false
+update_date: 2020-02-05
-Hanging chair is a comfortable piece of furniture that can be found in many apartments.
+intro: Hanging chair is a comfortable piece of furniture that can be found in many apartments.
 It is mostly associated with a teenager’s or children’s room, however it is also appreciated among adults.
 It’s not surprising - rocking movement can quickly relax the whole body.
 Hanging chair is also a highly aesthetic element.
   Is it suitable for every type of interior design?

+---
 ## Hanging chair - comfort in your home

 First hanging chairs were constructed in the 60s.
 The most popular model from that period is the famous **Bubble Chair**, designed in 1968 by a Finnish creator.
 The seat is perfectly round and made of transparent material.
 The chair is hung from the ceiling on a metal chain, so that it resembles a floating bubble.